leahhou/MYOB_code_test_leah/README.md

 ### Welcome to Leah's Tic Tac Toe's Game
-### Please follow the instruction  below to download the game and play on your local computer:
+### Please follow the instructions  below to download the game and play on your local computer:

-* Step 1: Download the whole repo to your local machine so that all files are available on your local computer
+* Step 1: Download the whole repo to your local computer so that all files are available on your local computer
 * Step 2: Open terminal in your local computer
 * Step 3: Change to the directory where you download all the files
 * Step 4: Change directory to "play"